NeoTeo/SwiftBase58/README.md

 # Swift base58

-This is a port of go-base58 https://github.com/jbenet/go-base58.git to provide a native Swift implementation for SwiftMultihash. https://github.com/NeoTeo/SwiftMultihash
+This is a port of go-base58 https://github.com/jbenet/go-base58.git to provide a native Swift implementation of base58 for SwiftMultihash (https://github.com/NeoTeo/SwiftMultihash)

 ## Installation